 This first episode about the Last Supper looks at the context of the Passover feast and the preparations made for Jesus to share it with his disciples.

 Hello and welcome to Series 12 and Episode 9.
 This is 'The Last Supper'.
-We're going to be looking at the account in Luke 22: 7 - 16 as the main text that we are going to study in this episode.
+We are going to be looking at the account in Luke 22: 7 - 16 as the main text.

 Introduction and Recap

-In Series 11 and Series 12, we have been studying the events of the last week of Jesus's life, and if you're following all the way through those episodes, you'll be very familiar with the outline of the story.
+In Series 11 and Series 12, we have been studying the events of the last week of Jesus' life, and if you are following all the way through these episodes, you will be very familiar with the outline of the story.
 To remind ourselves of the key points: in Series 11, we started with Jesus entering Jerusalem in the last week of his life, the so-called Passion week, and he entered in a great blaze of glory with the Triumphal Entry; thousands of people gathering to welcome him into the city, anticipating that he might well be the Messiah, coming to redeem Israel, perhaps overturn the Romans, perhaps introduce a new political system, perhaps reform Temple worship and get rid of the corruption in the Temple, certainly bring healing and blessing to people as he had done for three years.
 It was a great day.
 That was the Sunday.
 The Monday was marked by a confrontational event that Jesus orchestrated in the Temple compound.
-He went there early and he challenged the market traders, who were selling animals and birds for the religious sacrifices that took place regularly in the Temple, and also there were money-changers there to deal with the difference between Roman currency and Jewish currency used for the Temple taxation system.
+He went there early and challenged the market traders, who were selling animals and birds for the religious sacrifices that took place regularly in the Temple.
+Also there were money-changers there to deal with the difference between Roman currency and Jewish currency used for the Temple taxation system.
 Jesus challenged this, overturning the tables and accusing them of financial and spiritual corruption.

-Then on Tuesday, there was a long day of debate and discussion between Jesus and his religious opponents - the Sanhedrin, the religious leaders, the high priests, the priesthood, the Teachers of the Law, the Pharisees the Sadducees, the Herodians - all the different factions were against him, hoping to get rid of him, as we've explained in earlier episodes.
+On Tuesday, there was a long day of debate and discussion between Jesus and his religious opponents - the Sanhedrin, the religious leaders, the high priests, the priesthood, the Teachers of the Law, the Pharisees the Sadducees, the Herodians - all the different factions were against him, hoping to get rid of him, as we've explained in earlier episodes.
 Those difficult questions didn't trap Jesus.
-He told some parables which criticise them.
+He told some parables which criticised them.
 Then he condemned the Pharisees and Teachers of the Law as hypocrites.
-He left the Temple and spoke to the disciples and they drew his attention to the glorious building of the Temple.
+He left the Temple and spoke to the disciples.
+They drew his attention to the glorious building of the Temple.
 He predicted amazingly that the Temple was going to be destroyed, not one stone left on top of another.
 At the beginning of Matthew 24, we see that statement.
 Then they asked him some questions about the future, which we see in Matthew 24: 2 - 3.
 When will this happen to the Temple?
-What will be the sign of your coming, or your return, the second coming?
+What will be the sign of your coming, or your return, the Second Coming?
 What will be the sign of the end of the age.
 We followed through at the beginning of Series 12 with seven episodes, looking in detail at the teaching that Jesus gave to his disciples privately, while sitting on the Mount of Olives overlooking the city of Jerusalem.
-He gave his teaching explaining the future.
-He explained that the Church's life would be lived in a time of complexity and suffering, and difficulties in the world around, some persecution, and the Gospel would be proclaimed all the way round the world, but in times of difficulty.
+He gave this teaching explaining the future.
+He explained that the Church's life would be lived in a time of complexity and suffering, with difficulties in the world around, some persecution.
+The Gospel would be proclaimed all the way round the world, but in times of difficulty.
 He then explained that within a generation the nation of Israel would be overturned, and the Temple destroyed.
-He went on to teach about the Second Coming, saying that it was going to be a glorious, wonderful, powerful, worldwide event, that Jesus would return to the earth in glory and power to bring judgement and redemption.
+He went on to teach about the Second Coming, saying that it was going to be a glorious, wonderful, powerful, worldwide event.
+Jesus would return to the earth in glory and power to bring judgement and redemption.
 People who didn't believe would mourn, but believers would be redeemed and filled with joy.

 In the last episode, we moved on from that Tuesday event to an event which probably took place on the Wednesday of that week.
-We can't be certain of the chronology but it's likely that on the Wednesday of that week, Jesus, who was staying in the village of Bethany just outside Jerusalem, was hosted by a man called Simon the Leper.
-We looked at the story in our last episode, especially as recorded in Mark's Gospel, and we saw how Mary, Martha and Lazarus, the other family that Jesus knew so well in Bethany, came to the house, and how Mary took a very expensive alabaster jar of perfume and anointed Jesus with this, as a symbol of her devotion, and also as a prophetic sign of his forthcoming death because the Jews anointed the bodies of dead people before they were buried.
-Something sinister happened during that event, which is the link between that story and the event we're going to look at today, which took place the following day on the Thursday.
+We can't be certain of the chronology but it is likely that on the Wednesday of that week, Jesus, who was staying in the village of Bethany just outside Jerusalem, was hosted by a man called Simon the Leper.
+We looked at the story in our last episode, especially as recorded in Mark's Gospel, and we saw how Mary, Martha and Lazarus - the other family that Jesus knew so well in Bethany - came to the house, and how Mary took a very expensive alabaster jar of perfume and anointed Jesus as a symbol of her devotion, and also as a prophetic sign of his forthcoming death because the Jews anointed the bodies of dead people before they were buried.
+Something sinister happened during that event which is the link between that story and the event we are going to look at today, which took place the following day on the Thursday.
 This concerns Judas Iscariot, one of Jesus' twelve Apostles.
-We've known for some time from the Gospel narrative that Judas did not have a strong loyalty to Jesus, that he was corrupted in his thinking and we find out in the story of the anointing at Bethany that actually he was financially corrupt and he actually stole money from the common purse which the disciples used to finance their travelling.
-We find out at the end of that story that this was the moment that Judas made the decision that he was actually going to betray Jesus to the Sanhedrin, to the High Priest and the religious authorities.
-They were looking to try and arrest him and amazingly for them, Judas Iscariot was going to help them.
+We have known for some time, from the Gospel narrative, that Judas did not have a strong loyalty to Jesus, that he was corrupted in his thinking.
+We found out in the story of the anointing at Bethany that he was financially corrupt and stole money from the common purse which the disciples used to finance their travelling.
+We found out at the end of that story that this was the moment that Judas made the decision that he was going to betray Jesus to the Sanhedrin, to the High Priest and the religious authorities.
+They were looking to try and arrest Jesus and amazingly for them, Judas Iscariot was going to help them.

 Let's connect the story and catch up with that part of the story by reading Luke 22: 1 - 6.